-Study of the oceans can take many forms: chemical, biological, physical.
-Oceanography research at U-M investigates properties of oceans, past and present.
-Researchers study internal wave formation, model ancient tidal waves and paleo-ocean circulation patterns, reconstruct temperature, salinity, and water chemistry in ancient oceans, and relate changes in ocean sediments to past climate shifts.
+The study of the oceans can take many forms: chemical, biological, and physical.
+Oceanography research at UM investigates the properties of oceans, past and present.
+Researchers study internal wave formation, model ancient tidal waves, and paleo-ocean circulation patterns, reconstruct temperature, salinity, and water chemistry in ancient oceans, and relate changes in ocean sediments to past climate shifts.

 Faculty Specialities Associated Laboratories and Research Groups